ln2t/nipystats/README.md

 Regarding the confounds, `nipystats` makes some reasonable choice for you, taking one column to model the scanner drift as well as the 6 motion parameters.
 Some of the parameters in the config file allow you to somewhat tune this, see the `first_level_options` field.
 Those are essentially passed to the `nilearn` first-level GLM functions.

 Once the data has been fitted, one must choose contrast vectors.
-These heavily depend on your research question, and in `nipystats` you can define them using string with operations like + and - (again, this uses `nilearn` machinery).
+These heavily depend on your research questions, and in `nipystats` you can define them using string with operations like + and - (again, this uses `nilearn` machinery).
 So typically, if we want to test for the `right_finger` effect, we choose:

 ```